fwfy/krist-wallet-gen/README.md

 Simply run the program and it will print out the help text, which gives you all the information you need in order to use the program.

 ## Additional Tuning Variables
 Some aspects of KWG can be configured by setting environment variables.
-As of right now, there's only two, and they are documented below.
+As of right now, there's only three, and they are documented below.

 ### KWG_THREADS
 Setting this environment variable will force KWG to use the number of threads you specify.